lleger/elixir-school/lessons/basics/sigils.md

 ["i", "love", "elixir", "school"]
 ```

 We can see that what is typed between the delimiters is separated by whitespace into a list.
 However, there is no difference between these two examples.
-Again, the difference comes with the interpolation and escape sequences.
+Again, the difference comes with the handling of interpolation and escape sequences.
 Take the following example:

 ```elixir
 iex> ~w/i love #{'e'}lixir school/